Bogdanp/racket-redis/README.md

 ## Acknowledgements

-This project was originally based on [rackdis].
+This project was originally based on [rackdis], but has since been rewritten from the ground up for increased performance and safety.

 [rackdis]: https://github.com/eu90h/rackdis